softcoder/riprunner/README.md

 --------------------
 - An email account that recieves Callout information during a 911 page
 - A webserver that can run PHP 5.x
-- A MySQL database to install the Rip Runnder Schema
+- A MySQL database to install the Rip Runner Schema
 - A Registered Account on an SMS Gateway Provider (Twilio,Sendhub,EzTexting,TextBelt)
 - A Google Maps API key
 - Optional: If using the experimental Android app, you need a Google Apps Engine (GAE) Project # (see http://developer.android.com/google/gcm/gs.html)